coinbase/assume-role/README.md

 ### SAML authentication

-If you would like to authenticate with your SAML provider using username and password instead, add this to your `bash_profile` or `bash_rc`:
+If you would like to authenticate with your SAML provider using username and password instead, add this to your `.bash_profile` or `.bashrc`:
 ```
 export AWS_ASSUME_ROLE_AUTH_SCHEME=saml # defaults to bastion
 export SAML_IDP_ASSERTION_URL="your saml idp assertion url"